 - Complete college application(s).

 - Submit high school transcript as well as any college transcript(s).

-- Successful passing score on the required program pre-admission test.
+- Passing score of 55 or above on the pre-admission test.

 - Meet with a counselor to review program prerequisites and requirement.